We’ve spoken before about how important fonts are in design.

 For example, if you’re a corporate business, you want people to take you seriously, so a child-like, handwritten-style font wouldn’t work well.
-However, this font would be perfect for a kids clothing brand or nursery.

 It’s the same when it comes to font pairing.
 Some can look fussy when side-by-side.
 And, whatever your business or target audience, you want your fonts to go together harmoniously, not clash and cause distraction.